An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-According to our claim (see \cref{rk:limit_structure}) that the results of \cite{bergner2012homotopy} or \cite{harpaz2020lax} can be applied to left semi-model structures, the $\infty$-category obtained as the localization of this Bousfield localization is equivalent to the limit of the $\infty$-categories obtained as the localization of the $\icat^n$ (with the $\tau_n$ functors as transitions).
+\begin{remark} According to our (unproven) claim (see \cref{rk:limit_structure}) that the results of \cite{bergner2012homotopy} or \cite{harpaz2020lax} can be applied to left semi-model structures, the $\infty$-category obtained as the localization of this Bousfield localization would be equivalent to the limit of the $\infty$-categories obtained as the localization of the $\micat[n]$ (with the $\tau_n$ functors as transitions). \end{remark}

-We need to introduce certain constructions before proving the theorem:
+We need to introduce certain constructions before proving the proposition: